Skip to main content

 Start Rayforge from your application menu or by running rayforge in a terminal.
 You should see the main interface with an empty canvas.

-Step 2: Create a Machine
+Step 2: Create a Machine with the Wizard

 Navigate to Settings → Machines or press ctrl+comma to open the settings dialog, then select the Machines page.